Millimeter Wave MMW Technology

 Heavy Rain Shower at 25mm/hr 10.7

-At the 70 to 80GHz bands, water, in the form of rain, plays the most significant role in signal attenuation as it does with lower frequency signals too.
-The rate of rainfall, measured in mm/hour, is the depending factor in signal loss meaning that the harder it is raining, the lower the signal strength will be.
-Signal Propagation loss is also directly proportional to distance, so if the distance between transmitter and receiver is doubled, the loss in dB will be twice as much.
-Millimeter Wave performance is quite heavily dependent on rainfall and strongly affects Availability (discussed below), however, successful links can even be set up in areas of occasional heavy downpours.
+At the 70 to 80GHz bands, the rate of rainfall, measured in mm/hour, is the depending factor in signal loss.
+Signal propagation loss is also directly proportional to distance, so if the distance between transmitter and receiver is doubled, the loss in dB will be twice as much.
+Millimeter Wave performance is quite heavily dependent on rainfall and strongly affects availability (discussed below), however, successful links can even be set up in areas of occasional heavy downpours.

 Rainfall Type Rain Rate Signal Loss (dB/km)